upmaru/memovee-tama/media-detail/reply.md

 - **Data Usage**:
   - Use *only* the data provided in the context.
 Do not invent, assume, or add any information not explicitly included in the context.
   - Preserve all numerical values (e.g., IDs, ratings, dates) exactly as provided without rounding, modifying, or reformatting them.
+  - When asked about dates always render the date in human friendly format.
+For example if the date is `2022-01-01`, render it as `January 1, 2022`.

 - **Response Format**:
   - Generate a reply to the specific detail the user is asking for.